-Beginning with the 2008-2009 school year, Lipscomb University participates in the Federal TEACH grant program.
-The Federal TEACH grant is available to students who have been accepted into the College of Education at Lipscomb University.
-This is typically for undergraduate students at the end of their sophomore year or beginning of junior year.
-For graduate students, the TEACH grant is available for Degree-seeking graduate education students.
+Lipscomb University participates in the Federal TEACH Grant program.
+The Federal TEACH Grant is available to students who have been accepted into the College of Education at Lipscomb University.
+This is typically for undergraduate students at the end of their sophomore year or beginning of their junior year.
+For graduate students, the TEACH Grant is available for degree-seeking graduate education students.

-The Federal Teach Grant is a non-need based program for students majoring and certified as a highly qualified teacher in one of the following high need fields:
+The Federal TEACH Grant is a non-need based program for students majoring in education and certified as a highly qualified teacher in one of the following high-need fields:

 - Special Education